gaelgoth/citron-appimage-builder/readme.md

 # Citron AppImage Builder

-This repository contains scripts to build [Citron](https://git.citron-emu.org/Citron/Citron) using either an Arch Linux Docker container or a Distrobox container for Steam Deck.
+This repository contains scripts to build [Citron](https://git.citron-emu.org/Citron/Citron) using either an Arch Linux Docker container or a Podman container for Steam Deck, with Podman being the preferred method for Steam Deck users due to its integration with SteamOS.
 It automates the process of setting up a clean environment and generating a Citron AppImage with support for multiple build modes.

 ## Features

-- Uses Docker or Distrobox to provide a consistent build environment.
+- Uses Docker or Podman to provide a consistent build environment.
 - Supports multiple build modes (`release`, `steamdeck`, `compatibility`, `debug`).
 - Included Windows batch file for automated start with interactive prompt for all options.
 - Outputs a Citron AppImage in the current working directory.
 - Option to output Linux binaries separately.
 - Option to cache the Citron Git repository for subsequent builds.
-- Dedicated Steam Deck script (`start_build_steamdeck_distrobox.sh`) for easier execution on Steam Deck.
+- Dedicated Steam Deck script (`start_build_steamdeck_podman.sh`) for easier execution on Steam Deck.

 ## Requirements